 Results 1–10 of 83 for "Curriculum"X related to "How might psychologists commemorate..."
-Refine Your Search Refine Your Search TopicEducation (16)Children (4)Learning & memory (3)HIV & AIDS (2)Anxiety (1) 4 more... [+] Law & psychology (1)Race (1)Sleep (1)Teens (1)Hide detailsDocument TypeCurriculumXAuthor/ContributorDwyer, Carol (2)Benjamin, Ludy T. Jr. (1)Fujitsubo, Lani C. (1)Greider, Jack J. (1)Kain, Craig (1)Kasschau, Richard A. (1)Kennedy, Darlene (1)Kerber, Kenneth W. (1)Kratochwill, Tom (1)Lucariello, Joan (1)McEntarffer, Rob (1)O'Leary, Ann (1)Puente, Antonio E. (1)Zimbardo, Philip G. (1)Hide details Results 1–10 of 83 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Activity 1.2: Understanding Abnormal Behavior: Wearing the Other ShoeStudents tend to form stereotypes about mental illness and distance themselves rather than confront and understand this complex, abstract set of behaviors.
-One way to sensitize students to abnormal behavior is to have them view it from the perspective of the person who is mentally ill.Curriculum 2.Activity 5.1: The Importance of Cross-Cultural Sensitivity in PsychologyThis activity illustrates the impact of cultural rules, standards, mores and traditions on general communications and interpersonal relationships.Curriculum 3.Activity 3.1: Finding Meaning in the MethodWhile the specific details of the methodology vary, the logic of experimentation is essentially the same.Curriculum 4.Activity 3.2: Defense MechanismsDefense mechanisms covered include regression, rationalization, repression, projection, fantasy, compensation, identification and reaction formation.Curriculum 5.Teaching Tip Sheet: Cognitive DissonanceAnn O'Leary, PhD, Department of Psychology at Rutgers University writes that reducing cognitive dissonance may affect the likelihood that an individual will engage in behaviors such as decreased condom use, that put them at risk of contracting HIV/AIDS.Curriculum 6.Classroom ManagementTeachers concerned with classroom management typically need help with two issues: preventing discipline problems and dealing with current discipline problems.
+Refine Your Search Refine Your Search TopicEducation (72)Personality (9)Children (6)Learning & memory (5)HIV & AIDS (4) 11 more... [+] Race (3)Sleep (3)Testing issues (3)Anxiety (1)Bullying (1)Depression (1)Law & psychology (1)Schizophrenia (1)Suicide (1)Teens (1)Women & men (1)Hide detailsDocument TypeCurriculumXYear2011 (1)Author/ContributorBenjamin, Ludy T. Jr. (3)Dwyer, Carol (2)McEntarffer, Rob (2)Nogare, Mario A. (2)O'Leary, Ann (2) 29 more... [+] Puente, Antonio E. (2)Bernstein, Douglas A. (1)Bowleg, Lisa (1)Brabeck, Mary (1)Davidson, Margaret (1)Dollinger, Stephen J. (1)Ernst, Randal M. (1)Freeman, James (1)Fujitsubo, Lani C. (1)Graham, Sandra (1)Greider, Jack J. (1)Jeffrey, Jill (1)Kain, Craig (1)Kasschau, Richard A. (1)Kennedy, Darlene (1)Kerber, Kenneth W. (1)Kratochwill, Tom (1)LaVoie, Allan L. (1)Leal, Linda (1)Lucariello, Joan (1)Matsumoto, David (1)Mausner, Bernard (1)McCombs, Barbara (1)Russo, Nancy Felipe (1)Semrud-Clikeman, Margaret (1)Watson, David L. (1)Weseley, Allyson (1)Woods, Paul I. (1)Zimbardo, Philip G. (1)Hide details Results 1–10 of 83 Previous 1 2 3 ...
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Activity 1.2: Understanding Abnormal Behavior: Wearing the Other ShoeStudents tend to form stereotypes about mental illness and distance themselves rather than confront and understand this complex, abstract set of behaviors.
+One way to sensitize students to abnormal behavior is to have them view it from the perspective of the person who is mentally ill.Curriculum 2.Activity 5.1: The Importance of Cross-Cultural Sensitivity in PsychologyThis activity illustrates the impact of cultural rules, standards, mores and traditions on general communications and interpersonal relationships.Curriculum 3.Activity 3.1: Finding Meaning in the MethodWhile the specific details of the methodology vary, the logic of experimentation is essentially the same.Curriculum 4.Teaching Tip Sheet: Cognitive DissonanceAnn O'Leary, PhD, Department of Psychology at Rutgers University writes that reducing cognitive dissonance may affect the likelihood that an individual will engage in behaviors such as decreased condom use, that put them at risk of contracting HIV/AIDS.Curriculum 5.Activity 3.2: Defense MechanismsDefense mechanisms covered include regression, rationalization, repression, projection, fantasy, compensation, identification and reaction formation.Curriculum 6.Classroom ManagementTeachers concerned with classroom management typically need help with two issues: preventing discipline problems and dealing with current discipline problems.
 Researchers have established two systems to help promote an orderly learning environment: positive behavior support, and social and emotional learning.
-Curriculum 7.Critical Thinking And Essay Questions for Cross-Cultural PsychologyIs what we know as truth, principle, or theory about human behavior learned in this "traditional" way, true for all people regardless of gender, race, ethnicity, culture, class or lifestyle?Curriculum 8.Using Classroom Data to Give Systematic Feedback to Students to Improve LearningEffective feedback is a great way for teachers to use collected data in order to improve student learning.
-Unfortunately, feedback opportunities are scarce in most classrooms.Curriculum 9.Lesson 4: Drugs That Alter ConsciousnessA discussion of psychopharmacology, psychoactive drugs, addiction, tolerance and dependence.Curriculum 10.Teaching Tip Sheet: Flexible Therapeutic FramesHIV/AIDS has forced psychologists to make use of flexible therapeutic frames and broadened counseling, improving clinical psychology's understanding of the practice of psychotherapy.
-Comparisons of traditional mental health services and "bending the frame" can be used as a teaching strategy.Curriculum Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 83 for "Curriculum"X related to "How might psychologists commemorate..."
+Curriculum 7.Critical Thinking And Essay Questions for Cross-Cultural PsychologyIs what we know as truth, principle, or theory about human behavior learned in this "traditional" way, true for all people regardless of gender, race, ethnicity, culture, class or lifestyle?Curriculum 8.Lesson 4: Drugs That Alter ConsciousnessA discussion of psychopharmacology, psychoactive drugs, addiction, tolerance and dependence.Curriculum 9.Lesson 1: ConsciousnessConsciousness is awareness of ourselves and our environment and mental processes occur at different levels.
+Altered states of consciousness include hypnosis, psychoactive drugs, meditation and sleep.Curriculum 10.Activity 4.1--EYESCUBE: An Addiction SimulationSimulate some of the physical, social, cognitive and emotional experiences of a person who is actually addicted to a drug.Curriculum Previous 1 2 3 ...
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 83 for "Curriculum"X related to "How might psychologists commemorate..."